Oxsomi/core3/README.md

 ##### Default features in Metal

-- EDeviceFeature_TiledRendering is always set.
+- EGraphicsFeatures_TiledRendering is always set.
-- EDeviceFeature_TesellationShader is always set.
+- EGraphicsFeatures_TessellationShader is always set.
-- EDeviceDataType_ASTC is always set.
+- EGraphicsDataTypes_ASTC is always set.
-- EDeviceDataType_BCn can be set as well.
+- EGraphicsDataTypes_BCn can be set as well.
-- EDeviceDataTypes_AtomicF32, EDeviceDataTypes_AtomicI64, EDeviceDataTypes_F16, EDeviceDataTypes_I64 are always set.
+- EGraphicsDataTypes_AtomicF32, EGraphicsDataTypes_AtomicI64, EGraphicsDataTypes_F16, EGraphicsDataTypes_I64 are always set.
+- EGraphicsBindingTier_Low by default due to strict binding requirements.
+See "List of Vulkan requirements" -> "Resource binding tiers".

 #### TODO: List of WebGPU requirements

-Since WebGPU is still expiremental, no limitations will be made to OxC3 yet.
+Since WebGPU is still expiremental, no limitations will be made to OxC3 to support it yet.

 ## Contributions